-only allow one incoming edge.
+Let us meet some new tractable problems.
+We consider some orientation problems, which are Holant problems after a complex-valued holographic transformation.
+1 Given a planar graph, we allow two kinds of vertices.
+The first kind can be either a sink or a source while the second kind must have exactly one incoming edge.
 The goal is to compute the number of orientations satisfying these constraints.
-This problem can be expressed in the Holant framework under a Z-transformation.
-It can be shown that this is equivalent to the Holant problem on the edge-vertex incidence graph where we assign the DISEQUALITY function to every edge, and to each vertex, we assign either the EQUALITY function or the EXACTONE function.
+This problem can be expressed in the Holant framework under a Z-transformation, where $Z = \begin{bmatrix} 1 & 1 \\ i & -i \end{bmatrix}$.
+It can be shown that this is equivalent to the Holant problem on the edge-vertex incidence graph where we assign the DISEQUALITY function to every edge, we assign either the EQUALITY function or the EXACTONE function to each vertex.
 Suppose vertices assigned EQUALITY functions all have degree k.
-If k = 2, then this problem can be solved by FKT.
-We show that this problem is #P-hard if k = 3 or k = 4, but is tractable again if $k \ge 5$.
+If k = 3 or k = 4, but is tractable again if $k \ge 5$.
 The algorithm involves a recursive procedure that simplifies the instance until it can be solved by known algorithms, including FKT.
-The algorithm crucially uses global topological properties of a planar graph, in particular Euler's characteristic formula.
-If the graph is not planar, then this algorithm does not work, and indeed the problem is #P-hard over general graphs.
+The algorithm crucially uses global topological properties of planar graphs, in over \mathbb{C} while one or both problems are specified by real-valued constraint functions, and provably no transformation exists over \mathbb{R} .
+Thus it is both natural and proper to study the classification question over complex-valued constraint functions.
+For example, the integer-valued orientation problem studied here is complex weighted if expressed directly as Holant.

+1This transformation is $Z = \begin{bmatrix} 1 & 1 \\ i & -i \end{bmatrix}$.
+It is common that one problem can be transformed to another does not work, and indeed the problem is #P-hard over general graphs.
 More generally, we allow vertices of arbitrary degrees to be assigned EQUALITY.
 If all the degrees are at most 2, then the problem is tractable by the FKT algorithm.
 Otherwise, the complexity depends on the greatest common divisor (gcd) of the degrees.
-The problem is tractable if $gcd \ge 5$ and #P-hard if $gcd \le 4$.
+The problem is tractable if gcd ≥ 5 and #P-hard if gcd ≤ 4 .
 It is worth noting that the criterion for tractability is not a degree lower bound.
-Moreover, the planarity assumption and the degree rigidity pose a formidable challenge in the hardness proofs for $gcd \le 4$.
+Moreover, the planarity assumption and the degree rigidity pose a formidable challenge in the hardness proofs for gcd ≤ 4 .

-If the graph is bipartite with EQUALITY functions assigned on one side and EXACTONE functions on the other, then this is the problem of #PM over hypergraphs with planar incidence graphs.
+If the graph is bipartite with EQUALITY functions assigned on one side and EXAC-TONE functions on the other, then this is the problem of #PM over hypergraphs with planar incidence graphs.
 Our results imply that the complexity of this problem depends on the gcd of the hyperedge sizes.
-The problem is computable in polynomial time when gcd ≥ 5 and is #P-hard when gcd ≤ 4 (assuming there are hyperedges of size at least 3).
-For a formal statement, see Theorem 7.15.
+The problem is computable in polynomial time when gcd \geq 5 and is #P-hard when gcd \leq 4 (assuming there are hyperedges of size at least 3).
+For a formal statement, see Theorem 7.17.